-YOUR FEEDBACK COUNTS - just as professors give you feedback on your work to help you learn more effectively, this is your chance to give your professors useful feedback to help them teach more effectively.
+YOUR FEEDBACK COUNTS - just as professors give you feedback on your work to help you learn more effectively, there are opportunities throughout the curriculum to give your professors useful feedback to help them teach more effectively.

-You have the opportunity to fill out surveys throughout your time as a student at Touro.
+There will be surveys given throughout your time as a student at Touro.
 These survey results help your professors to know what was working for you and what wasn't.
 Think back over the whole semester before you rate your professor and carefully consider how much you have learned.
 Think about the kind of feedback that will be helpful.
 "Venting" is not appropriate when giving feedback.
 If you need an outlet for venting, consider talking with friends or family or writing it out in a document that then gets trashed.